 A sand wedge with high bounce is between 10-14 degrees of bounce.

-- Your wedge shots are often fat
+2. Your wedge shots are often fat.

-- Have more longer rough around the greens than tight short grass
+4. You have more longer rough around the greens than tight short grass

 Why Use a Sand Wedge With Low Bounce (6 to 10 Degrees)?

-With a low bounce sand wedge, there is just a lot less sole in the bottom to bounce off the ground so a lot of the time, a golfer needs to catch the ball clean off the turf.
-This does not suit a high bounce wedge but more a low bounce wedge.
-When you have a low bounce wedge, you can change the face angle quite easily because there is less sole to pick the leading edge up off the ground.
+With a low bounce sand wedge, there is a lot less sole in the bottom to bounce off the ground so a lot of the time, a golfer needs to catch the ball clean off the turf, or the turf is so firm, that the bounce is sufficient for the tight ground.

 6 to 10 degrees of bounce is normal for a low bounce sand wedge.

-- you have a shallow swing and your divots are minimal
+1. you have a shallow swing and your divots are minimal

-- your course has firm ground and hard pan as well as firm sand in the bunkers
+2. your course has firm ground and hard pan as well as firm sand in the bunkers

-- you like to hit some spinny open-faced wedge shots like a wizard
+3. you like to hit some spinny open-faced wedge shots like a wizard

 What is the Best Bounce for a 56 Degree Wedge?

 Sand wedges have 56-degrees of loft - usually denoted with an S on the sole of the club and there is sometimes even another number on the sole, indicating the bounce of the club.
-Usually the sand wedge that comes with the set of irons you buy is around 55 or 56 degrees without the bounce indicated.

 The best bounce for a 56 degree wedge for most golfer is about 12 degrees.
 This is a versatile number right in between the low end of 8 degrees and the high end of 14 degrees.
 You can play most courses with a 12 degree bounce sand wedge and enjoy your golf.